Viydal/maptek/README.md

 ### Standard Input Format

-The input stream follows a specific structure consisting of three parts:
+The input stream follows a specific structure consisting of three parts that needs to be strictly adhered to:
+> Note: Example input files are provided within the `TestCases/` directory for reference.

 #### 1. **Header Line**